Hernanm0g/meteor_vuetify/README.md

 6. Create .meteorignore as in this package.
 7. Add a .babelrc file as in this package.
 8. Start your app `meteor`, wait until the bundle finishes and enjoy.

+Note: If you have problems using @babel/polyfill try  `npm i core-js@2`